How the Monkees Declared Their Independence on ‘Headquarters’

 All was not sunshine in early 1967 for the Monkees.
-Sure, their TV show was a huge hit and their second album, ‘More Of The Monkees,’ was a massive seller.
+Sure, their TV show was a huge hit and More of the Monkees, their second album, was a massive seller.

-Released the last week of May, 1967 on the Colgems label, the album featured zero, count ‘em, zero singles in the US!
-But that didn’t stop the album from topping the US charts upon release.
-Though it was toppled from the top position the following week by the Beatles’ ‘Sgt.
-Pepper’s Lonely Hearts Club Band’ album, ‘Headquarters’ would plant itself firmly at the number two slot for nearly three months.
-The Monkees would go on to make more great records for the next couple of years, but this was really the end of an era in many ways.
+The album didn't spawn any single in the U.S. But that didn't stop the album from topping the chart.
+It was toppled from the No. 1 position the following week by the Beatles' Sgt.
+Pepper's Lonely Hearts Club Band, though Headquarters would plant itself firmly at the No. 2 slot for nearly three months.

 The Monkees went on to make more great records over the next couple of years, but this was really the end of an era.
 By the time the second season of their show was on the air, the zeitgeist had shifted.
 Their teen appeal was no match for the brooding underground about to overtake the party.
 Still, this is where the caterpillar became the butterfly.